Letters

 - Stroke logic: weight and corners stay consistent

-- Prompt control: one-variable changes create predictable results
+- Change control: one-variable edits create predictable results

 FAQ